vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-package-install.md

 For a full list of user-configurable values, see the official Contour [documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-packages-contour.html)

-**Note:** You can leave the default settings if you don’t need to customize the package installation.
+> **Note** You can leave the default settings if you don’t need to customize the package installation.

 ![Screenshot of the Contour installation screen showing a YAML overlay file](img/tanzu-pkgs/tanzu-pkgs06.png)